 16. Cut and dress the ID and OD of the 30 in conductor above the conductor deck, leaving enough room to install the 30in slip lock adapter and the 29” 500 psi drilling diverter, weld 2 x3″ valves on 30″, L/D conductor stub.

-17. After the conductor is driven, check the derrick to ensure all equipment is securely fastened and will not pose any falling hazard risks during subsequent operations.
+17. After the conductor is driven, check the derrick to ensure all equipment is securely fastened and will not pose any falling hazard risks (Oil Rig Hazards) during subsequent operations.

 18. Install diverter, bell nipple and overboard discharge lines and valves (full test diverter and lines).